alphagov/notifications-functional-tests/README.md

 </details>

 The app uses Selenium to run web automation tests which requires ChromeDriver.
 Install using the following command.
+Chromedriver must be version 2.32 or higher to fix a bug where it fails to send the '3' character.

 ```shell
     brew install chromedriver